HillsMakan/sydneyhillsmakan/src/content/partner/saucy_wench.md

   - foodanddrinks
 region: australia
 discount_pct: 0
-discount_text: "Promo Code : "
+discount_text: "Promo Code :   excluding delivery cost "
 ---
 Lisa Liu, herself as the Saucy Wench and delivered up food products as vibrant and enticing as her brand and personality.